sc0ttruss/Telegraf/README.md

 # Testing

 # usage for this example
-copy the nginx.conf file into your config directory for telegraph in this case /etc/telegraf/telegraf.d/nginx.conf now test if that file is operational
+copy the nginx.conf file into your config directory for telegraf in this case /etc/telegraf/telegraf.d/nginx.conf now test if that file is operational

 ```